uwplse/reincarnate-aec/README.md

 ### Compiler: cad3 -> mesh3

-We provide 5 LambdaCAD programs and a script that compiles them using our CAD compiler to generate a 3D mesh.
+We provide 5 CAD programs and a script that compiles them using our CAD compiler to generate a 3D mesh.
 We compile the CAD programs to our mesh format (.mesh3 files) and also the industry standard format, STL (.stl files).
 The `.mesh3` files will be saved in the `aec/mesh3` directory.
 The